-- (a) means- - (i) domestic waste left for kerbside collection or taken directly to a waste station or transfer station; and - (ii) waste produced from maintaining the environment, for example, from street cleaning, emptying public rubbish bins and cleaning parks; but native vegetation-see the Nature Conservation Act 1980, section 73.

-Note An example is part of the Act, is not exhaustive and may extend, but does not limit, the meaning of the provision in which it appears (see Legislation Act, s 126 and s 132).

-(b) does not include sewage.
+- (a) means- - (i) domestic waste left for kerbside collection or taken directly to a waste station or transfer station; and - (ii) waste produced from maintaining the environment, for example, from street cleaning, emptying public rubbish bins and cleaning parks; but - Note An example is part of the Act, is not exhaustive and may extend, but does not limit, the meaning of the provision in which it appears (see Legislation Act, s 126 and s 132). - (b) does not include sewage.